There are two types of Decisions: Impulsive and Deliberate. An

 a person in a state of suspension or stagnation who is viewing their

-and insight required to solve our current dilemma our state of
+all the information and Insight required to solve our current dilemma

-suspension will come to an end and we can then proceed down the
+our state of suspension will come to an end and we can then proceed

 Unlike the Impulsive Decision, a Deliberate Decision cannot be